Hyper-Compression: Model Compression via Hyperfunction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we have proposed hyper-compression, a novel and general-purpose methodology for model compression that leverages the trajectory density of some dynamic system to encode the parameters of the target network.
-We have conducted comprehensive and systematic experiments on various architectures, including LlaMA2-7B, UNet, and MobileNetV3, demonstrating that our method is both user-friendly and scalable.
+In this study, we have proposed Hyper-Compression, a novel and general-purpose methodology for model compression that leverages the trajectory density of some dynamic system to encode the parameters of the target network.
+We have conducted comprehensive and systematic experiments on various architectures, including LlaMA series, Qwen series, ResNet series, UNet, and MobileNetV3, demonstrating that our method is both user-friendly and scalable.
 Nevertheless, it represents merely an initial foray into the whole landscape.
-Future directions include 1) beyond classical theory, exploring other possibilities such as implicit neural representation \cite{chitturi2023capturing} to strike a better balance between compression time, inference time, and compression ratio; 2) considering distributions of weights of the target network to secure a higher compression rate.
-We believe that hyper-compression can contribute to Moore's law of model compression in the near future, \textit{i.e.}, the compression efficiency can be doubled annually, as a solution for the stagnation of hardware Moore's law.
+Future directions include {1) developing a fused decode-compute method that integrates weight decoding directly into the matrix multiplication kernel for inference speedup}; 2) beyond classical theory, exploring other possibilities such as implicit neural representation \cite{chitturi2023capturing} to strike a better balance between compression time, inference time, and compression ratio; 3) considering distributions of weights of the target network to secure a higher compression rate.
+We believe that Hyper-Compression can contribute to Moore's law of model compression in the near future, \textit{i.e.}, the compression efficiency can be doubled annually, as a solution for the stagnation of hardware Moore's law.